kubernetes/website/docs/concepts/workloads/controllers/replicationcontroller.md

 ### Rescheduling

-As mentioned above, whether you have 1 pod you want to keep running, or 1000, a ReplicationController will ensure that the specified number of pods exists, even in the event of node failure or pod termination (e.g., due to an action by another control agent).
+As mentioned above, whether you have 1 pod you want to keep running, or 1000, a ReplicationController will ensure that the specified number of pods exists, even in the event of node failure or pod termination (for example, due to an action by another control agent).

 ### Scaling